sisl/ExpFamilyPCA.jl/paper.md

 # Summary

+Principal component analysis (PCA) [@PCA1; @PCA2; @PCA3] is effective at compressing, denoising, and interpreting normally distributed data, but it struggles with binary, count, and compositional data, which are common in fields like geochemistry, marketing, genomics, and political science, and machine learning [@composition; @elements].
+Exponential family PCA (EPCA) [@EPCA] extends PCA to handle data from any exponential family distribution, making it a better fit for these diverse data types.

-Principal component analysis (PCA) [@PCA] is a widely used tool for compressing, interpreting, and denoising data that works best with Gaussian data.
-Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to handle data from any exponential family, making it more appropriate for binary, count, and probability data common in science and machine learning. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first in any language to support multiple distributions for EPCA.
+`ExpFamilyPCA.jl` is a library for exponential family principal component analysis (EPCA) [@EPCA] written in Julia, a dynamic language for scientific computing [@Julia].
+This is the first Julia package to implement EPCA and the first in any language to support multiple distributions for EPCA.

 # Statement of Need

-The limited adoption of EPCA likely stems from a lack of available tools, with the only existing package supporting just a single distribution [@epca-MATLAB].
-This is surprising given that other Bregman-based optimization techniques have been successful in fields such as mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering].
-These successes suggest that EPCA has untapped potential in signal processing and machine learning.
+EPCA has been applied in reinforcement learning [@Roy] and more recently in sample debiasing [@debiasing] and finance [@finance].
+Wider adoption, however, remains limited due to the lack of implementations, with the only existing package supporting a single distribution in MATLAB [@epca-MATLAB].
+This is surprising, as other Bregman-based optimization techniques have been successful in areas like mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], topological data analysis [@topological], and robust clustering [@clustering].
+These successes indicate that EPCA holds untapped potential in signal processing and machine learning.

-The primary reason no general EPCA library exists is likely engineering difficulty.
-In popular languages like Python and C, fast symbolic differentiation and optimization libraries are not generally interoperable.
-Julia, by contrast, uses multiple dispatch which facilitates high levels of generic code reuse [@dispatch].
+The lack of a general EPCA library is likely due to engineering challenges.
+In widely used languages like Python and C, fast symbolic differentiation and optimization libraries are not typically interoperable.
+Julia, by contrast, uses multiple dispatch which promotes high levels of generic code reuse [@dispatch].
 Multiple dispatch allows `ExpFamilyPCA.jl` to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without requiring costly API conversions.
 As a result, `ExpFamilyPCA.jl` delivers speed, stability, and flexibility, with built-in support for most common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

 # Problem Formulation